This class is intended to provide the following:

 MW 10:30 -12:00 or by appointment.
 If these hours are not convenient, please talk to me after class to arrange another time and we will figure something out.
 I almost always have time for questions right after class.
 You're also welcome to email questions (but if you email me just before a test, I might not read it in time).

 Elements of Ecology, 9th edition by Smith & Smith is required.
+The text is available as an e-book , loose-leaf and used bound copies at the MSU bookstore.
 Any other reading will will be posted via links to pdf files on this web page.
+Several copies of the textbook are on reserve in the library.